Authenticating users with OIDC

 Set an environment variable containing just the domain name of the identity provider.
 An example follows.

 Confirm that your identity provider supports the discovery endpoint by issuing the following command.
+It should return the JSON details of the OIDC configuration.

 If you don’t have curl installed, try replacing